Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

 \subsection{Simulation study}

-In this section, we illustrate the practical application of \Cref{thm main fbm}, \Cref{thm main rv}, and \Cref{scale-inv prop} by means of simulations.
+In this section, we illustrate the application of \Cref{thm main rv} and \Cref{scale-inv prop} by means of numerical simulations.
 We will see that the estimation performance can be significantly boosted by replacing $\wh\cR_n$ with the sequential scale estimator $\cR^s_n$.

-We start by illustrating \Cref{thm main fbm} for the simple choice $g(x)=x$.
+We start by illustrating \Cref{thm main rv} for the simple choice $g(x)=x$.
 Recall from \eqref{eq vartheta} and \eqref{wh Rn eq} that for given $n\in\bN$, the computation of $\wh\cR_n(y)$ requires observations of the trajectory $y$ at all values of the time grid $\bT_{n+2}:=\{k2^{-n-2}:k=0,1,\dots, 2^{n+2}\}$.
-When using for $y$ the antiderivative of a sample path of fractional Brownian motion $W^H$, we generate the values of $W^H$ on the finer grid $\bT_N$ with $N=n+6$.
+When using for $y$ the antiderivative of a sample path of fractional Brownian motion $W^H$, we generate the values of $W^H$ on the finer grid $\bT_N$ with $N=n+6$ using the R-package {\tt Yumia} \cite{Yumia}.
 Then we put

 which is an approximation of $\int_0^tW^H_s\,ds$ by Riemann sums.
 Our corresponding simulation results are displayed in \Cref{fig:Box Ori}.

 As one can see from \Cref{fig:Box Ori}, the estimator $\wh\cR_n$ performs relatively well but also exhibits a certain bias.
 This bias can be completely removed by passing to the scale-invariant estimator $\cR^s_n$; see \Cref{fig:Box Ori si}.